 Stick to Traditions

 This year, bring your Easter Sunday celebration back to its roots.
-Paint and decorate eggs, hide them around the yard, and enjoy watching your kids or the kids in your extended family hunt them.
+Paint and decorate eggs, hide them around the yard and enjoy watching your kids or the kids in your extended family hunt for them.

 Easter comes only once a year, so taking the time to set the tradition can be a valuable goal to enrich your life and the lives of your friends and family.